freak272/linux-sys-admin-journey/foundation/WhatIsLinux/note.md

 a usable operating system.

-How they connect or work together : user & appications
+How they connect or work together : user & appications.
-  (firefox, VS code)
+  (firefox, VS code).
-    ↓(system call)
+    ↓(system call).
-   shell (bash)
+   shell (bash).
-   (interprets commands)
+   (interprets commands).
-     ↓(sys call)
+     ↓(sys call).
-   kernel
+   kernel.
-   (cpu scheduler, process management, device management and disk management )
+   (cpu scheduler, process management, device management and disk management ).
-      ↓(hardware interfaces)
+      ↓(hardware interfaces).
-   hardware
+   hardware.
-   (CPU, RAM, Disk, Network, etc )
+   (CPU, RAM, Disk, Network, etc ).

-programs do not communicate directly with the hardware they must go through the kernel What would happen if the was no kernel ?
+programs do not communicate directly with the hardware they must go through the kernel.

+What would happen if the was no kernel ?
 1. programs would hog the CPU.
 2. programs would write into memory space being used by other programs.